CASTLE FACULTY FELLOWS

 supporting faculty in the Math department during the transition to online

-Professor and Department Head, Electrical & Computer Engineering
+Vice Provost for Undergraduate Curriculum and Education, Professor, Electrical & Computer Engineering

-Steve Weber is a Professor and the Department Head of Electrical and
+Steve Weber is the Vice Provost for Undergraduate Curriculum and Education and a Professor of Electrical and

 Computer Engineering, and Director of the Cybersecurity Institute, and has